Terabit-Ethernet/NetChannel/README.md

    ./run_client.sh 192.168.10.117 1 nd
    ```

-On the Server side: the throughput will be shown after 60s.
-Type `sudo killall server` to stop the server application.
+Type `sudo killall server` on the Server machine to stop the server application.

 ## SIGCOMM 2022 Artifact Evaluation